-- Allow learners to compare, sort and classify their information. - Learners reflect on and discuss their preliminary findings and observations to compare this to their previous knowledge and they clarify and modify their focus question(s) and inquiry plan. - Learner's review and evaluate the information they collected and record this information.
+- a.
+Allow learners to compare, sort and classify their information. - i.
+Learners reflect on and discuss their preliminary findings and observations to compare this to their previous knowledge and they clarify and modify their focus question(s) and inquiry plan. - ii.
+Learner's review and evaluate the information they collected and record this information.

-- Learners use their information to answer their inquiry question(s), test their hypotheses, describe patterns and draw conclusions. - Learners reflect on their findings to create new questions and hypotheses. - Have learners draw conclusions about their questions and hypotheses. - Have learners complete Part 3 of the worksheet.
+- Learners use their information to answer their inquiry question(s), test their hypotheses, describe patterns and draw conclusions. - iv.
+Learners reflect on their findings to create new questions and hypotheses. - b.
+Get learners to draw conclusions about your questions and hypotheses. - c.
+Hand out the Climate Change in My Watershed Inquiry Worksheet to the learners in their groups and allow them to complete Part 3.